kraashen/kraashen.github.io/content/snippets/git-add-interactive.md

     - tools
 ---

-Stuck on situation where you have multiple files with many changes but want to commit some part of the changes as separate commits?
+Stuck on a situation with multiple files with many changes but want to commit some part of the changes as separate commits?

 Git patch feature to the rescue!
 There are two quick options: `git add --patch` and patching interactively via `git add -i` .